June 2021 – TAPELEY PARK GARDENS & TEA-ROOMS – TEMPORARILY CLOSED

 Key areas of focus at Tapeley include information, education, food, energy, housing and eco business enterprises.
 More information on sustainability can be found here.

 The Tapeley gift shop is where visitors buy tickets upon arrival.
-In addition to daily admission fees (£6 adults/£5 senior citizens/£4 children) the Friends of Tapeley scheme allows unlimited entry all season for just £15.
-Also a new addtion for 2017 is a family ticket (2 adults, 2 children) for £15.
+In addition to daily admission fees (£6 adults/£5 senior citizens/£4 children).
+A family ticket (2 adults, 2 children is £15) and the Friends of Tapeley scheme allows unlimited entry all season for just £20.

-In keeping with the Tapeley Park ethos of supporting the local community, the gift shop also sells a selection of homemade gifts, seasonal jams and chutneys and free range eggs.
+In keeping with the Tapeley Park ethos of supporting the local community, the gift shop also sells a selection of gifts, locally made jams and chutneys and free range eggs.

 Tapeley Park is located between Bideford and Barnstaple, near the village of Instow.
 Visitors can follow brown tourist signs from the A39 onto the B3233 (and should be wary of following Sat Nav directions).
 Although in the parish of Westleigh, the Tapeley turning is just beyond the road to the village, a right turn to Tapeley Park (coming from Bideford direction).
 There is a local bus stop near to the bottom of the drive and the estate can also be accessed via the Tarka Trail cycle path.